cyrus-and/chrome-remote-interface/README.md

 upon [connection](#cdpoptions-callback), in which case the remote instance is *asked* to provide its own protocol descriptor.

-Currently Chrome is not able to do that (see [#10]), so the protocol descriptor is fetched from the proper [source repository].
+Chrome < 60.0.3097.0 is not able to do that, so in that case the protocol descriptor is fetched from the source repository.

 To override the above behavior there are basically three options: